-We’ll have to talk to the people at Vanity Fair, I’m sure you have some connections.
-Maybe.
+Kenneth Richard: We’ll have to talk to the people at Vanity Fair, I’m sure you have some connections.
+Kelly Klein: Maybe.

-Thank you so much for taking the time today, I’m grateful.
+Kenneth Richard: Thank you so much for taking the time today, I’m grateful.
 It’s a stunning book and the combination of your photography mixed by Sam makes for a really great story.
-I am honored that you wanted to talk to me.
+Kelly Klein: I am honored that you wanted to talk to me.
 Thank you.

 Zeen is a next generation WordPress theme.
 It’s powerful, beautifully designed and comes with everything you need to engage your visitors and increase conversions.